The Mori-Zwanzig formulation of deep learning

 \section{The Mori-Zwanzig formulation of deep learning}

-In section \ref{sec:compositiontransfer} we defined two linear operators, i.e., $\N(n,q)$ and $\M(n,q)$ (Eqs. \eqref{N} and \eqref{M}), mapping the probability density of the state $\bm X_n$ and the conditional expectation of a phase space function $\bm u(\bm X_n)$ forward or backward across different layers of the neural network.
+In section \ref{sec:compositiontransfer} we defined two linear operators, i.e., $\N(n,q)$ and $\M(n,q)$ in equations \eqref{N} and \eqref{M}, mapping the probability density of the state $\bm X_n$ and the conditional expectation of a phase space function $\bm u(\bm X_n)$ forward or backward across different layers of the neural network.
 In particular, we have shown that

 Equation \eqref{50} maps the PDF of the state $\bm X_j$ forward through the neural network, i.e., from the input to the output as $n$ increases, while \eqref{51} maps the conditional expectation backward.
 We have also shown in section \ref{sec:compositionOperator} that upon definition of